textcamp/textcamp/README.md

-# Text Camp
+# Textcamp

 It's a multiplayer text based adventure game!

-Text Camp is barely "playable" at the moment.
-If you're interested in announcements down the road, please send an e-mail to peat@peat.org or follow [@textdotcamp](https://twitter.com/textdotcamp) on Twitter.
+Textcamp is barely "playable" at the moment.
+If you're interested in announcements down the road, please send an e-mail to peat@text.camp or follow [@textdotcamp](https://twitter.com/textdotcamp) on Twitter.

 ## Building

-Text Camp requires the latest stable Rust.
+Textcamp requires the latest stable Rust.
 To install Rust on your system, head over to https://rustup.rs/ and follow the instructions.
 Run `cargo build` in the git repository and wait a bit.
 Easy!

 Alternatively, if you have Docker running, you can build it there with no system dependencies. `docker build -t textcamp .` in the git repository will do the trick.